 The probabilities of such companies making serious integrity errors are much smaller than for other companies because they have committed to aggressive integrity through organizational and cultural honesty.
 That makes an enormous difference in how they create their products and services and how successfully they market them to their customers.

-During a credibility crisis involving the troubled General Re acquisition, Warren Buffet once observed, "Berkshire can afford to lose money, even lots of money; it can't afford to lose...even a shred of reputation."
+During a credibility crisis involving the troubled General Re acquisition, Warren Buffett once observed, "Berkshire can afford to lose money, even lots of money; it can't afford to lose...even a shred of reputation."
 If the Oracle of Omaha can't afford it, neither can the rest of us.

 Whatever success a brand or company has in generating revenue with its marketing programs, that success will be enhanced and protected by aggressively cultivating and tracking marketing integrity.